AydinAliAfsarNejad/AydinAliAfsarNejad/README.md

-#Title: Backend-Focused Full Stack Developer
+**Title**: Backend-Focused Full Stack Developer

-Headline: Building robust web backends with Django, Express.js & Python, while crafting efficient frontends with Tailwind CSS and vanilla JavaScript.
+**Headline**: Building robust web backends with Django, Express.js & Python, while crafting efficient frontends with Tailwind CSS and vanilla JavaScript.

-About Me:
+**About Me**:
 I am a web developer with a strong passion for backend engineering and system logic.
 My core strength lies in building powerful and scalable server-side applications using Python and Django.
 I also have experience building API services with Node.js and Express.js, which allows me to work flexibly across different tech stacks.

 On the frontend, I prioritize efficiency and performance.
 I am proficient in using vanilla JavaScript and modern utility-first frameworks like Tailwind CSS to build clean, responsive user interfaces.
 I complement this with libraries like Wow.js and AOS for subtle animations and enhanced user experience.
 While I have working knowledge of Bootstrap for rapid prototyping, my frontend philosophy leans towards lightweight and tailored solutions.